List of Greek deities: Groups of divinities and nature spirits

 The following section is based upon the chapter "6.
-Lesser deities and nature-spirits" in Robin Hard's Routledge Handbook of Greek Mythology, and the section "Minor Divinities" in Timothy Gantz's Early Greek Myth: A Guide to Literary and Artistic Sources.
+Lesser deities and nature-spirits" in Robin Hard's Routledge Handbook of Greek Mythology (2004), and the section "Minor Divinities" in Timothy Gantz's Early Greek Myth: A Guide to Literary and Artistic Sources (1993).

-Among the various minor deities are divine groups such as the Muses or Horae.
+Among the various minor deities are divine groups such as the Muses and the Horae.
 These sorts of divinities are referred to under a collective name, and appear in one another's company.
 The members of these groups, who are sometimes individually named, are consistently of one sex and are around the same age, though their number often differs by source, as do their names.
-These divinities often feature in the retinue of major gods, or are otherwise said to accompany such deities; the satyrs and maenads, for example, are among the companions of Dionysus, and the dancing Kouretes surround the infant Zeus.
+These divinities often feature in the retinues of major gods, or are otherwise said to accompany such deities; the satyrs and maenads, for example, are among the companions of Dionysus, and the dancing Kouretes surround the infant Zeus.
 In some cases, these divine groups reflect the existence of real-world religious associations.

-The various nature spirits, such as the nymphs and satyrs, are inhabitants of different parts of the landscape, and fall somewhere between gods and humans.
+Nature spirits, such as the nymphs and satyrs, are inhabitants of different parts of the landscape, and fall somewhere between gods and humans.
 In antiquity, for example, there was disagreement as to the mortality of nymphs (who were sometimes described as goddesses), though it was seen as evident that they lived long enough to be virtually immortal by human standards.
 Similarly, whether or not satyrs were immortal seems to have been uncertain in ancient times.